BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Bones_and_Skeletons.md

 ## Performance considerations
 Bones are computed using shaders by default.
 This allows better performance.
-But on low end devices shaders could be limited and not able to process bones.
-You can in this case ask Babylon.js to compute bones using CPU by setting mesh.computeBonesUsingShaders = false.
+But on low end devices, shaders could be limited and not able to process bones.
+You can in this case ask Babylon.js to compute bones using CPU by setting `mesh.computeBonesUsingShaders = false`.